 Letting your adrenal health go ignored for too long opens you up to those more severe conditions I talked about earlier.
 It’s essential to address what’s really going on so we don’t simply give up and turn to pharmaceutical solutions that often just mask the problem, rather than identifying the underlying cause.

-So What Should I Be Looking For?
+What Else Should I Be Looking For?

 Even before physical symptoms show up, you should be attentive to how you are feeling about your life.
 If the first thing you think in the morning is “I’m so stressed,” and the last thing you think about at night is a long list of things you still need to do, you’re probably in the danger zone.
 When you know you are dealing with more than you can handle, it’s time to step back and examine what else might be going on, before you are dealing with a serious crash.